-You can't get more classic than crisp 2" blinds with draperies layered on top.
+You can't get more classic than crisp 2" blinds with curtains layered on top.
 This look is perfect for traditional homes or formal spaces like dining rooms and polished living rooms.

 White blinds will look great with virtually any drapery fabric, as long as it's not a white/cream that's so close it clashes.
 If you go with stained wood blinds, try choosing a fabric that has tones of the stain color in the print or weave.
 No matter what you choose, we always recommend ordering free samples to see how your choices look together.

-When layering draperies over shutters, be sure that your curtain rods protrude out far enough beyond your draperies.
+When layering curtains over shutters, be sure that your curtain rods protrude out far enough beyond your curtains.
 Your Blinds.com designer can help double check this before you place your order.

 If you're combining stained wood shutters with curtains, select a fabric that has tones of the stain within the pattern or weave.

 Curtains and Woven Wood Shades